davidxjohnson/mcu-fun/README.md

-# arduino-fun
+# mcu-fun
-A budding collection of Arduino project examples that are suitable for bread-boarding and learning.
+A budding collection of micro-controller project examples that are suitable for bread-boarding and learning.